guilleaf/FireballRoadMap/Introduction.md

    1. Create accounts on Github and Authorea, send me your usernames so i could add you to the organization and projects

+   1. Read about Github and Git.
+Github is a webservice that uses git for version control.
+They have a nice [10 minute tutorial](https://guides.github.com/activities/hello-world/).
+Do it, is simple and you will learn the basics in no time.

+   1. Learn about git from the command line.
+This [tutorial](https://try.github.io/levels/1/challenges/1) will guide you with the commands to start.
+The people behind atlassian.com have a very nice set of [tutorials](https://www.atlassian.com/git/)

    1. Enter the webpage:

 `https://github.com/fireball-dft/thunder`